haobinnan/shim-review/README.md

 - Name: Hao Binnan
 - Position: Managing Director
 - Email address: haobinnan@gmail.com
+- PGP key fingerprint: 96781e8cb21e1e603997811df83bb3599ef21740

-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the Linux community: https://pgp.mit.edu/pks/lookup?op=get&search=0xF83BB3599EF21740
+(Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably well known in the Linux community.)

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.